Keto Pumpkin Donuts

 • Add the flour, baking powder, oat fiber, pumpkin pie spice and salt to a bowl and whisk together, then set aside.

 • Whip up the egg whites using a hand mixer until you have soft peaks.
-Add the swerve and wet ingredients to a separate bowl and mix.
+In a separate bowl, add in the pumpkin puree, brown sweetener, egg yolks, butter and vanilla and mix.
+Add in the whipped egg whites, then mix briefly to combine.

 • Add the dry ingredients into the wet and mix by hand.
-Then fold in the egg whites until combined.
-Scoop into a piping bag (or food storage bag), cut off the tip and pipe into a silicone donut pan sprayed with nonstick spray.
+Scoop the batter into a piping bag (or food storage bag), cut off the tip and pipe into a silicone donut pan sprayed with nonstick spray.

 • Bake for 20 minutes or until a toothpick, when inserted comes out clean.
 Then allow to cool on a wire rack while you make the glaze.